Skip to content

 wat chalong fair flowers

 Outside, things are a little more lively and loud.
 Food stalls and flower shops are among the hottest attractions at the fair, especially the variety of orchids on offer.
-So much else including helium balloons, gadgets, T-shirts, toys, herbal medicines and handicrafts are sold in earnest.
+So much else, including helium balloons, gadgets, T-shirts, toys, herbal medicines and handicrafts, are sold in earnest.

 wat chalong fair vendor

 New visitors to Thailand often pause in awe at the fair’s fried insect stalls, and those brave enough might even scarf down a cricket or two and take a photo of the effort to impress their friends back home.
 A crunchy Thai treat!
+We’ve also spotted some surprising things for sale, including what looked like samurai swords, pet bunnies and huge piles of underwear… at rock-bottom prices.

 Kids have plenty to see and do at the fair, with the bouncy castles and amusement rides a big draw.
 Some of the rides look a bit rickety, but it doesn’t seem to stop anyone from eagerly climbing on for a spin.
 Parents might want to seek out the massage stands for a relaxing break from the clamour.